Some-Body-Else/p4gpc.dungeonframework/README.md

 ### Known Bugs

 - For some reason, some dungeons have the loading icon freeze while loading and also appear to take longer to load.
 This doesn't seem to affect anything on a gameplay level, but it is not ideal.
-Appears to affect all dungeons that follow template 0.<br>
+Appears to affect all dungeons that follow template 0.<br><br>
  - Sometimes a room on the first floor does not load in properly.
 The room will appear as a blank space and have it's collision <br>
 act as a completely flat tile **with no walls**.
 This does mean you can walk out of bounds and subsequently crash the game.<br>
-Entering a battle will cause the room to be loaded in properly.
+Entering a battle will cause the room to be loaded in properly.<br><br>
 - Presumed to be connected to the above bug, sometimes a room of the same time as the glitched room will visually<br> appear out of the designated map area.
 Attempting to access it via the wall-less glitched room will crash the game.<br>
 ![Pain](https://user-images.githubusercontent.com/86819277/188294387-aeab8801-14f3-462b-b7e1-a3c8fee4cacc.jpg "Example of the glitched rooms")